 ELDP has a detailed and rigorous review and selection procedure ensuring transparency and independence in its decision making.
 This procedure is based on standard processes of major funding agencies.
 The selection process of applications is based on the contributions of the ELDP team, an expert panel of academic specialists who broadly represent different geographical areal expertise and expertise in language documentation, the referees nominated by the applicant, and external independent reviewers.

-The ELDP panel consists of eight academics with considerable experience in evaluating research proposals and in language documentation and linguistics (Niclas Burenhult, Hilary Chappell, Pattie Epps, Nicholas Evans, Jeff Good, Evgeniy Golovko, Gary Holton, Stephen C. Levinson and Keren Rice).
+The ELDP panel consists of eight academics with considerable experience in evaluating research proposals and in language documentation and linguistics (Katia Chirkova, Pattie Epps, Nicholas Evans, Diana Forker, Jeff Good, Gary Holton, Stephen C. Levinson).

 Each application is reviewed in the following steps: